Breastfeeding & finding a position that suits you...

 There are a handful of different breastfeeding positions that can be tried in the comfort of your own home.
 It can take a bit of trial and error to see which suits you best.
 But keep in mind that it doesn’t mean you can only feed in one position you may find that a variety of these positions suit you and your baby when it comes to breastfeeding

-This is the most common of holds.
+The cradle hold is the most common of breastfeeding holds.

 This position uses the opposite arm to that of the cradle hold.
 For example if baby if feeding from the right breast your left arm will be the primary support.
 Your hand will cup around baby’s head and neck. (your wrist will rest between baby’s shoulder blades your thumb behind one ear & the other fingers behind the other ear).